-Develop plans for the protection of endangered species – On a large scale, when a species of population decreases drastically across the world, wildlife biologists will start working on the plan to protect the species from extinction.
+Develop plans for the protection of endangered species – On a large scale, when a species of population decreases drastically across the world, wildlife biologists will start working on a plan to protect the species from extinction.

-Of these, there are plans for the protection of more species of plants, natural habitats, and these laws passed legislation to protect the species.
+Of these, there are plans for the protection of more species of plants, and natural habitats, and these laws passed legislation to protect the species.